 Utilities

-Regarding utilities, the cost of living in D.C. is 4% below the national average.
+Regarding utilities, the average cost of living in D.C. is 4% higher than the national average.
+The energy bills for housing can be over $200 per month.

 Meal & Groceries

 Daily dining and groceries are essential when calculating living expenses in Washington, D.C.
 The city’s meal and grocery costs are approximately 16% higher than the national average.
-Dining out and high-quality ingredients in the city are notably higher than the U.S. average.
+Dining out and the quality of ingredients in the city are notably higher than the U.S. average.

 Entertainment